nushell/nushell.github.io/contributor-book/plugins.md

 Nu keeps a registry of plugins at the file system location defined by configuration variable `$nu.plugin-path`.
 To register a plugin, execute `register <path_to_plugin_executable>` in a Nu shell.

+## Launch environment

+Stdin and stdout are redirected for use in the plugin protocol, and must not be used for other purposes.
+Stderr is inherited, and may be used to print to the terminal.

+Environment variables set in the shell are set in the environment of a plugin when it is launched from a plugin call.

+Plugins are always started with the directory of their executable as their working directory.
+This is because they may be sent calls with different shell working directory contexts over time. [`EngineInterface::get_current_dir()`](https://docs.rs/nu-plugin/latest/nu_plugin/struct.EngineInterface.html#method.get_current_dir) can be used to determine the current working directory of the context of a call.
+For more information, see [this section](#current-directory).

 ## Creating a plugin (in Rust)

 In this section, we'll walk through creating a Nu plugin using Rust.